Welcome to Dravida dasa's Padma Productions!

 the Srimad Bhagavatam's Sixth Canto.
 The tape also contains

-many minutes from Srila Prabhupada chanting Hare Krsna.
+from Srila Prabhupada chanting Hare Krsna.

-by Srila Prabhupada
+Translated by Srila Prabhupada

 60-min

-cassette: $5.00
+audiocassette: $5.00

 9. The Nrsimha-kavaca

-Shield Click here to listen to audio
+Shield listen to audio

 clip